The Round Chair: History and cultural impact

 In the early models of the chair, Wegner used a mortise and tenon joint to connect the arms to the backrest.
 Wegner was dissatisfied with the way that this looked and wrapped the backrest in cane to hide what he considered to be an unsightly design and created the illusion that the arms and backrest were constructed from a single piece of wood.
 In 1950, Wegner updated the design to use a zigzag patterned finger joint to connect the three parts and did away with the cane wrapped backrest (but it continued to be available for special order).

 Due to the difference in humidity outside of Denmark, the canning seat would sag over time in the United States.
 To address this, Johannes Hansen released an upholstered version of the chair.
 Wegner disliked this compromise and was quoted saying, "If consumers use their head, they will specify leather; but if they use their heart, they will take their chances with the original caned seat."

-Form Nov 27, 1951 through Jan 27, 1952, the chair was featured in the 2nd Good Design exhibition at New York Museum of Modern Art and Chicago's Merchandise Mart.
+From November 27, 1951, through January 27, 1952, the chair was featured in the 2nd Good Design exhibition at New York Museum of Modern Art and Chicago's Merchandise Mart.
 It was added to MoMA's permanent collection a year later.

 On September 26, 1960, the chair was prominently on display in the first televised U.S. presidential debate between Richard Nixon and John F. Kennedy.
 Both presidential candidates sat in The Chair during the debate.
 This event drew more attention to the chair and the emerging Danish modern furniture trend.

 in 1991, the chair was featured on a Danish postage stamp.